rsmaller/carg/README.md

 These macros both print out an individual argument, though the handling of the values in each argument is different for pointer versus non-pointer types.
 Use the respective macro to fetch data about an argument of any type.

+#### printOutPointerMultiArgument() and printOutNonPointerMultiArgument()
+These are the respective macro variants for printing out multi-argument versions of the above macros.

 #### libcargTerminate()
 This function will clean up heap allocations this library uses to parse and set arguments, particularly for automatic usage message generation.
 This should be called after all arguments have been set and after any usage message can be